marot/ash_backpex/README.md

 You got your [Ash](https://ash-hq.org/) in my [Backpex](https://backpex.live/).
 You got your [Backpex](https://backpex.live/) in my [Ash](https://ash-hq.org/).

 I built this so that I could use Backpex in my production app.
 It's exceedingly incomplete, and for now I will only be adding features as I need them.
-While I hope to distribute this on Hex in the future, right now this is more of "gist" than a repo and is intended as an example for other Ash devs.
+While I hope to distribute this on Hex in the future, right now this is more of a "gist" than a repo and is intended as an example for other Ash devs.

 ```elixir
 # myapp_web/live/admin/post_live.ex